spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 **Quest: Remove the Professor:** The Director knows when he has a star on his hands.
 Your group is a hit, and he’d be foolish to ignore that.
 He’d like nothing more than to allow you to capitalize on your stardom to live large, but he needs something from you first: Remove the Professor.

-The mutiny and protests by #TeamEthics are really making it hard to maximize ratings, and it’s time to take control of the portal.
+The mutiny and protests by #TeamEthics are making it hard to maximize ratings, and it’s time to take control of the portal.
 No more scientists getting weak-kneed at the thought of a little blood.

 If you can remove the Professor from power, then you can stay in the future and the Director will ensure that you live a life of wealth and fame like you’ve never experienced before.
 He asks only that you do it in the most entertaining way possible.